 From the consultations conducted with various stakeholders, aside from the identified issues and concerns specific to the provincial wharf, other social issues were also raised in relation to the other wharf facilities such as the provincial jetty, dinghy mooring area, informal market, transit hotel, and access road.
 There is a clear need to prepare a physical master plan of the entire Sanderson Bay wharf area and develop the existing wharf facilities to cater to the existing and future needs of the local and foreign visitors.
-Other social issues that were raised during the consultations that the project will not be able to address are:
+Other social issues that are beyond the scope of the project are: